pupil-labs/hmd-eyes/Developer.md

 For people new to hmd-eyes, we recommend using the project with [Pupil Capture](https://docs.pupil-labs.com/#pupil-capture).
 It supports recordings and the GUI offers detailed feedback (e.g. pupil detection confidence), which is especially important for gaze tracking or features like blink detection).

-[Pupil Service](https://docs.pupil-labs.com/#pupil-service) features a simplified GUI and a tool set tailored towards low-latency real-time data access.
+[Pupil Service](https://docs.pupil-labs.com/#pupil-service) features a simplified GUI and a toolset tailored towards low-latency real-time data access.

 #### VR Settings